-Potential clients that come to see us who have been served with divorce paperwork often ask us “what is “insupportabilty?”
+Potential clients who come to see us who have been served with divorce paperwork often ask us “what is “insupportabilty?”

 Insupportability Under the Texas Family Code